sonicle-webtop/docs/installation.rst

 * | ``webtop.log.file.basename``
   | The base filename of the log file (extension `.log` will be automatically appended).
   | Defaults to the webapp's full context name (including context version if present).
+  | This is only used if the appender targets a file output.

 Due to some differences between components logging needs, the logging level cannot be set using a single variable like above.
 The :file:`logback.xml` file is refreshed every 30s, so you can control your desired logging level by manually updating the level value in correspondence of each `<logger>` elements.